jonathanpepinmoore/jonathanpepinmoore/README.md

 2026-present

-Chair and studying Market and Banking Laws all 200 Volumes.
+Chair and studying the World Federation of Exchanges Markets and Banking Laws all 200 Volumes.

 <h3>Microsoft Imagine Cup </h3>